mysteriumnetwork/mmn-blog/_posts/2023-08-23-Mystnodes android release.markdown

 If it’s your first node registration with us, you can register for free.
 If you already have an account and node set up, you’ll need to pay a small fee (roughly $1 USD) to register your new mobile node on the Polygon blockchain.

+You can also pay in MYST token for your node registration.
+The specific amount depends on current Polygon network fees, but usually it’s around 0.2 MYST ($0.05 or less).

 You may also need to enable 3rd party APK installs.
 Check out our [step by step guide](https://help.mystnodes.com/en/articles/8165874-getting-started-with-mystnodes-app) to see how it’s done.
 Once set up, just leave the app running in the background and forget all about it, until your crypto earnings start rolling in…